 Challenge number Detail of challenge 1 Assessment and observations of disadvantaged children show that parental engagement (reading nights/homework & use of Seesaw) is low and not supporting learning at home.
-60% of disadvantaged children struggle with reading at home and 63% fail to engage with homework activities consistently.
-2 Assessments, observations, and discussions with pupils show that disadvantaged pupils are generally further behind (40-50% on track across EYFS (Early Years Foundation Stage) and KS1 (Key Stage 1) and 37-55% on track in KS2 (Key Stage 2)), with phonics and reading compared to non-disadvantaged which impacts their ability to access the wider curriculum.
-3 Internal assessments and observations indicate that writing attainment for dis-advantaged pupils is generally lower than non-disadvantaged pupils and significantly behind national expectations with an average of almost a year behind age-related expectations in most year groups.
-4 Internal assessments and observations indicate that maths attainment for disadvantaged pupils, particularly in EYFS and KS2, is lower than non- disadvantaged pupils and significantly behind national expectations with an average of almost two terms behind age-related expectations in most year groups.
-5 Lower attendance of disadvantaged children of 92.8% compared to 93.8% for non-disadvantaged children 24% of all pupils during 21/22 were persistently absent.
+60% of disadvantaged children struggle with reading at home and 69% fail to engage with homework activities consistently.
+2 Assessments, observations, and discussions with pupils show that disadvantaged pupils are generally further behind (40-50% on track across EYFS (Early Years Foundation Stage), (25-81% in KS1 (Key Stage 1) and 29-60% on track in KS2 (Key Stage 2)), with phonics and reading compared to non-disadvantaged which impacts their ability to access the wider curriculum.
+3 Internal assessments and observations indicate that writing attainment for disadvantaged pupils is generally lower than non-disadvantaged pupils and significantly behind national expectations with an average of between a term (KS1) and a year (KS2) behind age-related expectations in most year groups.
+4 Internal assessments and observations indicate that maths attainment for disadvantaged pupils, is lower than non-disadvantaged pupils and significantly behind national expectations with an average of between a term (KS1) and almost two terms (KS2) behind age-related expectations in most year groups.
+5 Lower attendance of disadvantaged children of 91% compared to 92% for non-disadvantaged children 32% of disadvantaged pupils during 22/23 were persistently absent.
 Our observations indicate that absenteeism has negatively impacted on disadvantaged children's self-esteem and progress.
 6 Assessment, observation, and discussions with pupils suggest some disadvantaged pupils struggled with social, emotional development and attitudes to learning.
-The Barriers to Learning assessments identify 40% of disadvantaged children with low resilience and 44% having a low attention span when learning.
-Our assessments and observations indicate that the well-being of many disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-However, there was a decrease in behaviour incidents involving disadvantaged children, from 67% of incidents in 20/21 to 48% in the last academic year.
-The Barriers to Learning assessments identify 38% of disadvantaged pupils struggle with their behaviour, 37% with low social skills and 46% with low self-esteem
+The Barriers to Learning assessments identify 12% of disadvantaged children with significantly low resilience and a further 39% having moderate levels of resilience which impacts their ability to learn.
+Our assessments and observations indicate that the well-being of many disadvantaged pupils continues to be impacted following the Covid pandemic.
+Although the number of behaviour incidents involving disadvantaged pupils decreased last year, there was a slight increase this year: 20/21 - 67%, 21/22 - 48%, 22/23 - 54%.
+The Barriers to Learning assessments identify 40% of disadvantaged pupils struggle with their behaviour at times and 35% of pupils frequently demonstrate reduced effort in learning activities.
+Social skills are a barrier for 43% of disadvantaged pupils.